 Option d is correct.
 NoSQL datastores do not guarantee consistency all the time.
-In case of network partition, some datastores may not return the recent value.
+In case of a network partition, some datastores may not return the recent value.

 Q2) Which of the following use cases will give priority to consistency over availability?